Skip to main content

 Use &[Request Name].body... when selecting from a declared dependency response instead of the current response.

 Hen intentionally stays narrower than full JSONPath or jq.
-There are no wildcards, slices, projections, recursive descent, regex filters, or || selectors.
+There are no wildcards, slices, projections, recursive descent, nested filters, regex filters, or structural filter RHS values.